dmurooka/dmurooka/README.md

 ### **Larry’s School of Ballet — Founder & Artistic Director**
 One of Japan’s leading ballet schools with 5 studios.
-I lead operations, technology, team development, and long-term strategy.
+I teach and lead operations, technology, team development, and long-term strategy.

 ---